 fly safely and legally.
 Important information can be found on the

-FAA’s website.
-On the website you can find frequently asked questions (FAQs), requirements for both hobbyists and commercial operators, registration information, and other useful information.
+Federal Aviation Administration’s website.
+On the website you can find frequently asked questions, requirements for both hobbyists and commercial operators, registration information, and other useful information.

-When flying within 5 miles of any airport, the FAA requires a UAS operator to contact the airport and the air traffic control facility prior to flying.
+When flying within 5 miles of any airport, the Federal Aviation Administration requires a UAS operator to contact the airport and the air traffic control facility prior to flying.

 The Salem Airport administrative offices can be reached at 503‑588‑6314 during normal business hours, Monday–Friday from 8:00 a.m. to 5:00 p.m.